PedSPAM October 2001

 Wednesday, October 3: An analysis of dust and air samples at a number of day care centers finds high levels of dust mite allergens.
 Allergen exposure in early childhood is a risk factor for the later development of asthma.
 Most of the day care centers studied had wall-to-wall carpeting, which is known to harbor the human dust mite.
 The authors endorse the recommendation that day care centers remove carpeting.
 Annals of Allergy, Asthma and Immunology 2001;87:196-200.

-Thursday, October 4: A survey of sudden infant death cases in Alaska found that 98% of the cases involved one or more of three risk factors: Sleeping with a parent was not a significant risk factor in itself if Only one case of SIDS was identified in a infant who slept supine (on the back) with a non-drug using parent.
-Pediatrics 2001;108:923-927.
+Thursday, October 4: A survey of sudden infant death cases in Alaska found that 98% of the cases involved one or more of three risk factors:- prone (stomach) sleeping

 Friday, October 5: Children with difficult to control seizures respond so well to a ketogenic diet that it should be considered after a child fails to be controlled on two or even one seizure medication, say theses researchers.
 The rigorous diet supplies most calories as fat, restricting protein and carbohydrate.
 It is often unpalatable for children over 2-3 years old because of the high fat content, but can produce dramatic reductions in seizure frequency.
 Pediatrics 2001;108:898-905.